interledger4j/ilpv4-connector/README.md

 [github-issues-image]: https://img.shields.io/github/issues/sappenin/java-ilpv4-connector.svg
 [github-issues-url]: https://github.com/sappenin/java-ilpv4-connector/issues

-A Java implementation of an [Interledger v4 Connector](https://github.com/interledger/rfcs/blob/master/0034-connector-requirements/0034-connector-requirements.md).
+A Java implementation of an Interledger v4 Connector.

-Read the documentation for this project [here](https://interledger.gitbook.io/java-ilp-connector/).
+To learn more about this project, consult the [documentation here](https://interledger.gitbook.io/java-ilp-connector/).

 **Disclaimer: _This implementation is currently a prototype and SHOULD NOT be used in a production deployment!_**